taskcluster/taskcluster-docs/src/manual/integrations/github.md

 order: 40
 ---

-Easily trigger TaskCluster jobs based on GitHub pushes and pull requests.
+Easily trigger TaskCluster jobs based on GitHub pushes, pull requests and releases.
 Tasks are defined in a YAML configuration file which lives at the root of a repository.
 There is no explicit sign-up step, TaskCluster and Mozilla projects will simply begin accepting jobs as soon as a `.taskcluster.yml` exists.